-Financial instruments consist of amounts due from Province of New Brunswick, accounts receivable, accounts payable and HST payable, all of which are recognized at cost and are assumed to approximate their fair value due to the short term to maturity.
+Financial instruments consist of amounts due from Province of New Brunswick, accounts receivable, accounts payable and HST payable, all of which are recognized at cost and are assumed to approximate their fair value.
 Financial instruments are recognized when the NBLGC becomes a party to the contractual rights and obligations of the financial instrument.